CAIP-25: JSON-RPC Provider Authorization Source

 Abstract

-This proposal has the goal to define a standard procedure for decentralized applications to interface with cryptocurrency wallets which govern accounts on multiple chains and defining a set of rules to be followed during a session managed by a provider construct.
+This proposal has the goal to define a standard procedure for decentralized applications to interface with chain agnostic cryptocurrency wallets and other user agents which govern identities (including accounts) in multiple cryptographic systems.
+It defines a lightweight protocol for negotiating and persisting authorizations during a session managed by a provider construct.

 Motivation

-The motivation comes from the lack of standardization across blockchains to expose accounts and define the expected JSON-RPC methods to be used by an application through a provider connecting to a wallet.
+The motivation comes from the lack of standardization across blockchains to expose accounts and define the expected JSON-RPC methods to be used by an application through a provider connecting to a signer or other user agent.

 Specification